-- Hairstyles are to be tidy and pulled away from the eyes and not extreme in nature. - No excessive jewelry or heavy make-up. - No facial iewelry. - No more than four earrings per ear.
-Large hooped earrings should be removed for PE and athletic events. - No navels or midriffs should be visible. - All bottoms must measure longer than the longest finger tip. - Appropriate footwear includes dress shoes, athletic shoes or sandals with heel straps. - Athletic shoes must be worn for PE. - No undergarments should be visible in public on campus at any time. - Head coverings may be worn outside the school building (provided they do not bear inappropriate logos, etc.), but they may not be worn inside. - Only ICS hoodies will be permitted - ICS khaki capri pants will be permitted
+- Hairstyles are to be tidy and pulled away from the eyes and not extreme in nature. - No excessive jewelry or heavy make-up. - No facial jewelry. - No more than four earrings per ear.
+Large hooped earrings should be removed for PE and athletic events. - No navels or midriffs should be visible. - All bottoms must measure longer than the longest finger tip. - Appropriate footwear includes dress shoes, athletic shoes or sandals with heel straps. - Athletic shoes must be worn for PE. - No undergarments should be visible in public on campus at any time. - Head coverings may be worn outside the school building (provided they do not bear inappropriate logos, etc.), but they may not be worn inside. - Hoodies and sweaters are permitted, but must be one of navy, gray or white and void of any print/advertising. - ICS khaki capri pants will be permitted.